Idea Process

 - Most ideas will not receive a response until at least 90 days after they have been posted.
 This allows time for the community to provide feedback that product teams can use to accurately prioritize and assess the value of an idea from a community need perspective.

 - If an idea is not very popular, it may indicate that there’s less demand.
-In this case, we may leave that submission open until it generates enough interest to allow the product team to consider it in relation to impact on the broader community.
+In this case, we may leave that submission open until it generates enough interest to allow the product team to consider it in relation to its impact on the broader community.

 - If an idea relates to a feature or functionality not currently being developed or investigated, we may not have the development resources to adequately address it.
-This doesn’t mean we will never engage development in this area, and we may leave the submission open until related development is being evaluated.
+This doesn’t mean we will never engage in development in this area, and we may leave the submission open until related development is being evaluated.

 - Why are some ideas with few ratings implemented over other ideas with many ratings?